Carlo-Ursu/crwn-clothing/README.md

 # CRWN Clothing

+# Tech stack
+- React
+- JavaScript
+- HTML
+- CSS

+## React Hooks and Libraries

+In addition to React, I also used various React hooks and libraries, including:

+- useState
+- useContext
+- useEffect
+- useNavigate
+- styled-components
+- Redux

+By using these technologies and libraries, I was able to create a functional and user-friendly shopping website.
+I hope you enjoy browsing my website and exploring its features!

 Welcome to **CRWN Clothing**!
 This is a shopping page where you can find a wide variety of clothes for men, women, and children.
-Our website has a simple and user-friendly interface to help you find what you are looking for quickly and easily.
+This project has a simple and user-friendly interface to help users find what they are looking for quickly and easily.

 ## Getting Started

-The first page you will see is the sign-in page.
-Once you successfully login, you will be directed to the homepage where you can browse our collection of clothing.
-The homepage displays the main categories of items, making it easy for you to navigate and find what you're looking for.
+The first page users will see is the sign-in page.
+Once successfully logged in, users will be directed to the homepage where they can browse the collections of clothing.
+The homepage displays the main categories of items, making it easy for users to navigate and find what they are looking for.

 <img width="1204" alt="Screenshot 2023-04-25 at 13 42 00" src="https://user-images.githubusercontent.com/104988385/234254360-3bf4db4a-01ad-4b57-918f-dfd48e032976.png">